 In addition, what is a reasonable fee to be a TNOCS member?
 Testimony at the TACIR meetings indicates that some utilities have elected not to participate in the Tennessee One-Call System because they think the fees are excessive.
-Some city officials, for example, assert that they adequately address excavation issues within their jurisdictions through their own permitting processes and that they do not benefit from the one-call services.
+Some city officials, for example, assert that they adequately address excavation issues within their jurisdictions Policymakers should consider the appropriate representation of stakeholders on the TNOCS Board of Directors.